Skip to main content

 attributeFilters

-UI Coverage has logic that automatically identifies and groups elements based on their appearance and structure in the DOM.
+UI Coverage identifies and groups elements based on their attributes and structure in the DOM.

 Syntax